 2. Philosophical / theological response

 This happens a lot in Christianity I find.
 Someone will share their grief about something that happened, and we answer with “God will use even bad things for His glory”, and it’s true… but not usually what they need to hear right now.
 What they hear is that their feelings don’t really matter, because God’s plan is more important.
 To someone who is hurting, that’s not kind or loving.
-There is a time and a place for that discussion, and it’s not while their wound is fresh.
+There is a time and a place for that discussion, but it’s not while their wound is fresh.

 Men tend to be really bad at doing this.
 I know I am.
 Ever had this conversation?